 Calcium is essential for their bones to grow strong and healthy, and vitamin D3 makes sure that such calcium is properly absorbed by their bodies.

-Bacterial infections can happen pretty often among young frogs or those which have arrived at a new home.
+Bacterial infections can happen pretty often among young frogs or those who have arrived at a new home.

 They are highly stressed during such times and their immune systems drop, making them much more vulnerable to outside factors such as bacteria.

-If the enclosure is not impeccably clean, as well as their water and food, bacteria can easily find themselves in the terrarium and attacking your pet frog.
+If the enclosure is not impeccably clean, as well as their water and food, bacteria can easily find themselves in the terrarium and attack your pet frog.

 Some visible signals of bacterial infection can be loss of appetite, cloudy eyes, red points on the belly and thighs.
 If you notice such changes, please do contact your veterinarian immediately.

 If such signals are disregarded, frogs can get serious complications which can consequentially cause their death.

 There are several fungal organisms that can cause health complications to frogs, both in captivity and in their natural habitats.